TURTED/TURTED_node/README.md

 The dispatcher emits all events it emits to the clients as a node event, so dispatcher.on("nameOfTheEvent", function() { console.log("It happened") });
 can help creating custom functionality on the server

+##TODO List
+* Add a "via" collection to Dispatch (like connId: {"user": "adam" } or connId: {"channel": "chat"}) and pass this to the client to inform "why" he got this push by giving some context.
+Note to self: add during "Now I'm dispatching it"